-- 1. Candidates will successfully develop an approved capstone experience that requires the application of knowledge and skills gained from a series of courses.
-The capstone experience will be evaluated by a team of faculty members. - 2.
-Candidates will successfully complete the master's level core curriculum with a grade of "B" or above. - 3.
-Program graduates will successfully research a topic and successfully complete a relevant literature review as part of the requirements for ACED 7990.
+- Candidates will successfully develop an approved capstone experience that requires the application of knowledge and skills gained from a series of courses.
+The capstone project will be evaluated by a team of faculty members. - Candidates will successfully complete the master's level core curriculum with a grade of "B" or above in all core classes. - Candidates will successfully research a topic and successfully complete a relevant literature review as part of the requirements of the capstone project.